CondorcetVote/Documentation-Book/II-#-C.-Result-#-2.-Get-Ranking-from-Condorcet-advanced-Methods.md

 **method:** String name of an available advanced Condorcet method.
 True for default method.
 **options:** Array

-**Return value:** Return a Condorcet/Result object.
+**Return value:** Return a CondorcetPHP\Condorcet\Result object.
 He is Iterable, Countable and support array access, It behaves just like an ordered array.

 ## Usual Use